Drone as First Responder (DFR): The Operational, Technical, and Economic Case

 System architecture + workflows: CAD, RTCC, patrol, dispatch, command

 DFR is most effective when treated as a system-of-systems.
 The drone is only one component.
-The operational value comes from how the DFR stack integrates with CAD, RTCC workflows, video/evidence handling, and role-based decision-making.
+The value comes from how the DFR stack integrates with CAD, RTCC workflows, video/evidence handling, and role-based decision-making.

 DFR system architecture diagram showing event sources, CAD, RTCC/VMS/PSIM, GIS, DFR command-and-control, dock, drone, and role-based workflows for dispatch, patrol, and command.